lmrs2/bh-aisec/activities/05/readme.md

 ## What's next

-Add integrity protection to datasets you are using:
+Add integrity protection to training datasets:

 1. Define a dependency policy.
 What should go in it?
 2. You builder's control plane should download and verify the dataset against your policy.